edsu/inkdroid.org/ehs.md

 ## Selected Publications

+* [Ferguson and the death of Michael Brown on Twitter: #BlackLivesMatter, #TCOT, and the evolution of collective identities].
+Ethnic and Racial Studies, 40(10).
+* [#sayhername: a case study of intersectional social media activism].
+Ethnic and Racial Studies, 40(10).
+* [Bots, Seeds and People: Web Archives as Infrastructure].
+Proceedings of the 2017 ACM Conference on Computer Supported Cooperative Work and Social Computing, CSCW 17.
 * [Automating Transparency] [automating].
 The Source.
 April, 2015.
 * [MJ no more: Using Concurrent Wikipedia Edit Spikes with Social Network Plausibility Checks for Breaking News Detection] [mj].
 2013.
 * [Linking Things on the Web: A Pragmatic Examination of Linked Data] [linking-things], 2013.